FreshRSS/FreshRSS/Docker/README.md

   freshrss/freshrss:dev
 ```

-This will start a server on port 8080, based on your local PHP code, and showing the logs directly in your terminal.
+This will start a server on port 8080, based on your local PHP code, which will show the logs directly in your terminal.
 Press `[control]`+`[c]` to exit.

 The `FRESHRSS_ENV=development` environment variable increases the level of logging and ensures that errors are displayed.